ericjosephshapiro/complabweb/content/members/hoyt_garrik/index.md

 ---

-Garrik is a <majors and minors> in the Department of XXX at the YYY at ZZZ University.
+Garrik is a PhD student in the Department of Computer Science & Engineering at the P.C.
+Rossin College of Engineering & Applied Science at Lehigh University.
-Garrik's research focuses on XXX.
+Garrik's research focuses on Uncertainty Quantification, Catastrophe Modeling, Data Science & Machine Learning, and Infectious Disease Modeling.
-Garrik's long-term goal is to XXXX.
+Garrik's long-term goal is to establish a career in academia.